xirelogy/velo/README.md

 - Please include dependency to `@xirelogy/xw` manually in your project.
 - The javascripts are provided in each individual modules and should be imported into where it should be used.

+#### Additional Javascript library

+When using Bootstrap customization, the following additional Javascript dependency is required:

+- `@popperjs/core`